tmtsoftware/icd/README.md

 ICD Subprojects
 ---------------

-There are currently three ICD subprojects (icd-web has a separate build):
+There are currently these ICD subprojects:

 * icd - supports validating an ICD against the JSON schema as well as saving it as a Markdown, HTML or PDF document
 * icd-db - supports ingesting an ICD into a MongoDB database, querying the db and saving an ICD as a document
-* icd-web - a Play/Scala.js based web app for working with ICDs (separate build.sbt, depends on icd-db project)
+* icd-web/* - a Play/Scala.js based web app for working with ICDs (separate build.sbt, depends on icd-db project)

 Build and Install
 -----------------